 Alyn earned his stripes in the Michelin-star kitchens of Michel Perraud, Gordon Ramsay and Marcus Wareing.
 He opened his restaurant at The Westbury in November 2011, working at the pass there every day for eight years – and winning a Michelin star in year one.
 He left in 2019 to work on his new restaurant and next chapter (watch this space).
 Alyn puts ingredients first.
 He knows everything about what’s in season and where his ingredients come from, which makes all the difference to the quality and flavour of his dishes.

 Known as a ‘chef’s chef’, Philip Howard trained with some of the biggest restaurant names: the Roux Brothers, Marco Pierre White and Simon Hopkinson.
 His first restaurant, The Square, had two Michelin Stars for 17 years before he opened Elystan Street in Chelsea, which won its first star in year one.
 Philip is our kind of chef: he puts flavour and taste over technical wizardry or fancy techniques.

 Co-Founder of Wild Radish

-From headhunter in the city, to head chef, to co-founder of Wild Radish, Anthea brings her knowledge of food into the everyday running of the company.
+From headhunter in the city, to head chef, to co-founder of Wild Radish, Anthea brings her passion for great food and sustainability to the heart of the company.
 She left city life to train at Leith’s, and went on to spend the next ten years in kitchens including Sketch, The Ledbury, and The River Cafe.
-She works closely with all our chefs, making sure that every recipe can be made in home kitchens, and that our boxes are full of the best seasonal ingredients for you to cook with.
+She works closely with all our chefs making sure that every recipe can be made in home kitchens, and her careful sourcing means your box only contains the best ingredients at peak season.

 Please contact us for allergen information on the menu.
 Unfortunately, Wild Radish isn’t yet suitable for those with severe allergies.